 Mobile phone health study will track hundreds of thousands of users for decades

-An international study of the long-term health effects of mobile phone use will run for decades, according to its organisers.
+An international study of the long-term health effects of mobile phone use will run for decades,.

 The cohort study on mobile communications (COSMOS) aims to track the health of at least 250,000 participants aged 18 to 69, living in five European countries, for 20 to 30 years.